oceanumeric/oceanumeric.github.io/docs/_blogs/guide-to-patent.md

 _AIRBUS DEFENCE AND SPACE GMBH_.
-For instance, among 1219 patents, document `US2017113777` refers to the patent application document that the firm filed in USPTO whereas document `EP3162699` refers to the patent application file and granted patent document by EPO.
+For instance, among 1219 patents, document `US2017113777` refers to the patent application document that the firm filed in USPTO whereas document `EP3162699` refers to the __same__ patent application file and granted patent document by EPO.
 However, both patent documents are recorded in `HAN_PATENTS` dataset.

 <div class="table-caption">